Kafala system: Qatar

-2022 FIFA World Cup

 The issue of migrant workers' rights in Qatar attracted greater attention since the 2022 FIFA World Cup was awarded to Qatar, with a 2013 investigation by The Guardian newspaper claiming that many workers were denied food and water, had their identity papers taken away from them, compelled to forced labor, and that they were not paid on time or at all, making some of them effectively slaves.
 The Guardian estimated that, by the time the competition would be held, without reforms of the kafala system, out of the 2 million-strong migrant workforce up to 4,000 workers could die due to lax safety and other causes.
 These claims were based upon the fact that 522 Nepalese workers and over 700 Indian workers had died since 2010, when Qatar's bid as World Cup's host had been won, about 250 Indian workers dying each year.
 Given that there were half a million Indian workers in Qatar, the Indian government said that was quite a normal number of deaths.
 In 2015, a crew of four journalists from the BBC were arrested and held for two days after they attempted to report on the condition of workers in the country.
 The reporters had been invited to visit the country as guests of the Government of Qatar.
 The Wall Street Journal reported in June 2015 the International Trade Union Confederation's claim that over 1,200 workers had died while working on infrastructure and real-estate projects related to the World Cup, and the Qatar Government's counter-claim that none had.
 The BBC later reported that this often-cited figure of 1,200 workers having died in World Cup construction in Qatar between 2011 and 2013 is not correct, and that the 1,200 number is instead representing deaths from all Indians and Nepalese working in Qatar, not just of those workers involved in the preparation for the World Cup, and not just of construction workers.

 Most Qatari nationals avoid doing manual work or low-skilled jobs.
 They are given preference in the workplace.
 Michael van Praag, president of the Royal Dutch Football Association, requested the FIFA Executive Committee to pressure Qatar over those allegations to ensure better workers' conditions.
 He also stated that a new vote on the attribution of the World Cup to Qatar would have to take place if the corruption allegations were to be proved.

 In March 2016, Amnesty International accused Qatar of using forced labour, forcing the employees to live in poor conditions, and withholding their wages and passports.
-It also accused FIFA of failing to stop the stadium from being built on "human right abuses."
+It also accused FIFA of failing to stop the stadium from being built on human right abuses.
 Migrant workers told Amnesty about verbal abuse and threats they received after complaining about not being paid for up to several months.
 Nepali workers were even denied leave to visit their family after the 2015 Nepal earthquake.